mtrohman/heiswayi.github.io/_posts/2016-12-28-experiment-with-project-notme.md

 comments: true
 ---

 Basically, Project NotMe is an application that will verify either the person who is using my computer is me or someone else.
-For example, I went for a coffee and left my computer unlocked on my desk, then someone came in and try to use my computer without my knowledge, this application will be triggered to verify if the user is me within a period of time.
+For example, I went for a coffee and left my computer unlocked (maybe I forgot) on my desk, then someone came in and try to use my computer without my knowledge, hence this application will be triggered to verify if the user is me within a specific duration of time.

 ### Screenshot

 ![NotMe in action](http://i.imgur.com/4FZAt8H.png)

-Figure 1: The application in action with fullscreen mode and showing a validation countdown timer.
+Figure 1: The application will prevent user by going fullscreen and started showing a countdown timer.

 If the verification failed, this application will shutdown or lock my computer automatically.
 If the user try to close this application by pressing [Alt]+[F4] or any other method, it will either shutdown or lock my computer too based on my preferred configuration.